LucasSilbernagel/good-accessibility-example/README.md

     -   [x] LinkedIn
     -   [x] Twitter
 -   [ ] The navbar should be responsive, usable on screens as small as 320px wide.
+-   [ ] Add a hamburger menu for mobile screens with dropdown menu for the links (Extra added by me).
 -   [x] The navbar should be displayed at the top of the page, with no space between the navbar and the top or sides of the screen.
 -   [x] When scrolling down on the page, the navbar should be hidden above the fold.
 When